buiviethoang/my_second_brain/5. Atomic Notes/2 Areas/Programming Stuff/Microservices/Transactional outbox pattern.md

 Topic:
 Tags: [[microservices]]
 ## Main
 The **Transactional Outbox pattern** is a technique used to ensure **reliable communication** between a service’s database and external systems (e.g., message brokers, event streams, or other microservices).
-It solves the **dual-write problem**: how to update your local database _and_ publish an event/message atomically without inconsistencies.
+It solves the **dual-write problem** [[Dual-write Problem]]: how to update your local database _and_ publish an event/message atomically without inconsistencies.

 ## 🔹 The Problem